micacardillo/etr-kit/README.md

 * Pipes and Interfaces between UI and the parallel services.
 * Self-updating distribution (delta applied from tag of Github repo, for example).

-### State Management and Middleware

-* selectors derive values from state, then use the selectors in mapStateToProps
-* memoized selectors (reselect library)

 ### Install Devtron

 ```